Beirut Governorate

-Beirut Governorate (محافظة بيروت, Muhāfazat Bayrūt) is a Lebanese governorate that consists of one district and one city, Beirut, which is also its capital, and the capital of Lebanon.
+Beirut Governorate (محافظة بيروت) is a Lebanese governorate that consists of one district and one city, Beirut, which is also its capital, and the capital of Lebanon.

 The area of this governorate is 19.8 km^{2} (without suburbs); despite its small size, it is considered the most important region in Lebanon because of its economic, political, cultural, and social activity.
 The governor of the Beirut Governate is Greek Orthodox according to tradition, while the mayor of the City of Beirut is Sunni Muslim.
 Beirut is known to be the most religiously diverse city in the Middle East.
 There are about 2.5 million people in Beirut and its suburbs (Greater Beirut).